Pudge601/batch/README.md

 # Batch Iterator for NodeJS and Browser JavaScript

-A module for providing asynchronous batch iteration of arrays, returning promises.
+A module for providing asynchronous batch iteration of arrays, using promises for callbacks.

 ## Example